stevegeek/quo/README.md

 them correctly with the appropriate joins.
 Note with the alias you cant neatly specify optional parameters for joins on relations.

-Note that the compose process creates a new query object instance, which is a instance of a `Quo::MergedQuery`.
+Note that the compose process creates a new query object instance, which is a instance of a `Quo::ComposedQuery`.

 Consider the following cases: